hc-tcg/hc-tcg/README.md

 _Please use `npm ci` instead of instead of `npm install` to avoid unneccesary changes in package-lock.json._

 By default, the client is hosted on port 3002.

+Certain functions will not work if postgres is not installed.
+To develop parts of the game that interact with the database, either install [postgresql](https://www.postgresql.org/) or run the program with docker.

 </details>